-Immutable infrastructure can be dramatically more secure
+Immutable infrastructure is more secure

 An immutable server is a server that, once deployed, is never modified, patched or upgraded.
 It is merely replaced with a new updated instance if required.
 Immutable infrastructure extends this approach to the entire cloud.